Getting started with Kelloo

 - How to use scenarios

-- Extend or compress the length of projects
+- Extend or shorten the length of projects

 - Adjusting the timing of projects